Hi, how are you? I am fine.

 get this free publicity – I mean, give this nice young man a job?

 The whole article is structured in such a condescending way, too.
-I mean, all due respect to Bobby’s parents – I still get teary whenever it hits me again that Don may never get his voice back 1, so I totally get the grieving period and how it can be a total blow to find out your life has been drastically changed – the article focuses a lot of attention on their grief, how their life was affected, and what they thought about everything.
+I mean, all due respect to Bobby’s parents – I still get teary whenever it hits me again that Don may never get his voice back [1.
+Side effect of the OMG!
+Cancer surgery.
+They removed his thyroid, and hurt his vocal cords.
+They may come back, but every day it seems less likely.], so I totally get the grieving period and how it can be a total blow to find out your life has been drastically changed – the article focuses a lot of attention on their grief, how their life was affected, and what they thought about everything.